LooseLab/minotourapp/README.md

 # minoTour

+## Warning - Work in progress

+Minotour is a work in progress.
+Therefore features may change,and any bug reports/pull request would be gratefully recieved.

 ## Running minoTour with Docker

 Firstly, make sure Docker is installed and running.
 You can check this running the command below: